willie3838/Fish-vs-Sharks/README.md

 # Fish-vs-Sharks
 A parody of Plants vs. Zombies using Visual Studios C#.
-This is based on OOP and manipulates the usage of 2D arrays and lists.
+This was a group project where we learned to leverage UML diagrams, OOP principles, software design principles, and manipulating matrices.